May 23, 2023

 What is the best advice to lower my chance of contracting COVID-19?

 Take everyday precautions to keep space between yourself and others.
+Get vaccinated and boosted if you’re eligible.

 When you go out in public, keep away from others who are sick, limit close contact and wash your hands often.